vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/070/03_yo_vAmRjave.md

 picks up the imperative rétaḥ siñcatam “pour the semen” addressed to H+E in 2d.

-However, I take the implicit subj. of siktā́to be bhúvanā ‘creatures’ vel sim. (see 1a), not, with Gr, rétāṃsi ‘semens’. prajā́ḥ ‘progeny, offspring’ from the previous pāda would also be possible; it would only require altering the Pp reading siktā́to fem. pl.
+However, I take the implicit subj. of siktā́to be bhúvanā ‘creatures’ vel sim. (see 1a), not, with Grassmann, rétāṃsi ‘semens’. prajā́ḥ ‘progeny, offspring’ from the previous pāda would also be possible; it would only require altering the Pp reading siktā́to fem. pl.

 siktā́ḥ, but no alteration to the Saṃhitā text.